FelixFahne/7/README.md

 SLEDA is a three-level framework for evaluating English Second Language (ESL) conversation dialogues.
 This repository contains the original notebooks, supporting data and a small Docker setup for running the tool in a HuggingFace Space.

+This project rebuilds the scientific tool distributed in the folder `Original repo`.
+All scripts and notebooks in this repository aim to mirror the behaviour of those reference files as closely as possible while providing a convenient Docker/Spaces environment.

 ## Repository layout

 - `SLDEA Data/` – example ESL dialogues in XLSX format.